 , Diversified Investigative Services Division

-is responsible for investigating, collecting, analyzing and disseminating intelligence information concerning criminal activity, international and domestic terrorism, pawn, street gangs, outlaw motorcycle gangs, warrants, inmate telephone monitoring, registered felons and sexual offenders/predators.
-The City County Investigative Bureau
+, Professional Development Division, and Professional Standards Division.
+The Diversified Investigative Services Division is responsible for the investigation of complex, specialized crimes and augmenting law enforcement services with advanced technologies and support.
+The Domestic Security Division is responsible for investigating, collecting, analyzing and disseminating intelligence information concerning criminal activity, international and domestic terrorism, pawn, street gangs, outlaw motorcycle gangs, warrants, inmate telephone monitoring, and sexual offenders/predators.
+The Drug Enforcement & Behavioral Services Division consists of the City-County Investigative Bureau (CCIB)

-Department of Youth Services
+Department of Family and Youth Services

-The Department of Youth Services includes the Child Protective Services Division, the Juvenile Justice Division and the School Safety Division.
-Child Protective Services
+The Department of Family and Youth Services includes the Family Services Division, the Juvenile Justice Division

 Department of Administrative Services

 The Department of Administrative Services supports the human, fiscal, and business functions of the agency.
-Fiscal Services handles budget preparation and payroll, accounts payable, contracts maintenance, facilities, fleet and purchasing.
+Fiscal Services handles budget preparation and payroll, accounts payable, contracts, maintenance, facilities, fleet, and purchasing.
 Human Resources

-Department of Corrections and Judicial Services
+Department of Corrections

-who carry out the sheriff’s statutory responsibility for the service of process and execution of writs.
-This department is responsible for detention services and manages the care, custody and control of inmates incarcerated at the county jail which is known as the John E. Polk Correctional Facility (JEPCF).
+The Department of Corrections is divided into three divisions.
+The Administrative Services/Intake, Security Operations Services, and Inmate Healthcare Services.
+This department is responsible for detention services and manages the care, custody, and control of inmates incarcerated at the county jail, which is known as the John E. Polk Correctional Facility (JEPCF).
 The mission of JEPCF is to provide a secure facility that ensures the safety of the public, provides a safe working climate for employees, and offers humane and safe living conditions for inmates.
-Within the JEPCF is the Administrative Services/Intake Division which includes inmate classification, inmate programs and reentry, and intake/release, the Security Operations division which includes security, special management, food services, and laundry, as well as the Inmate Healthcare Services Division which includes all inmate medical and mental health services.
-The Probation Division
+Divisions within the JEPCF include; the Administrative Services/Intake Division, comprised of inmate classification, inmate programs and reentry, and intake/release; the Security Operations Division, responsible for security, special management, food services, and laundry; and Inmate Healthcare Services Division which manages all inmate medical and mental health services.